Pure Drinking Water… What’s In Your Bottled Water?

 Cost Savings Over Buying Bottled Water

 Another great bonus of using the Puritii Water bottle instead of drinking bottled water is how much money you can save.
 Have you ever traveled and bought bottled water at airports or Hotels?
 I have seen prices as high as $6 a bottle!
 One Puritii filter lasts for about 2 months and filters approx 50 gallons of water.
 Fifty gallons is the equivalent of 378 16.9 ounce bottles of water so multiply whatever you pay for bottled water times 378.

 Water Bottle Design

 Both water bottles incorporate a handy “finger ring” to make carrying the bottle easier.
 The flip top valve is easy to operate and includes a handy dust cover to keep the mouthpiece clean.
-The cap is especially designed to accept the filter and hold it in place with a contamination free seal simply by inserting the filter with a slight twist.
-The plastic can withstand boiling water (210?F/100?C) But it will become very soft and it will be hot in the users hand.
+The cap is specially designed to accept the filter and hold it in place with a contamination-free seal simply by inserting the filter with a slight twist.
+The plastic can withstand boiling water (210?F/100?C) But it will become very soft and it will be hot in the user’s hand.
 We do not recommend temperatures over 150?F/65?C in either bottle.

 Puritii™ – Fresh, pure drinking water on the go without the cost and waste of bottled water or the need for an expensive water filtration system.

 The Puritii™ Water Filtration System is a technological breakthrough in filtration design.
 It offers an effective and portable solution for ensuring the quality and purity of the water we drink, from both potable and non-potable sources.
 What’s in your water?